tanzila0503/ProStackHub-Task-1-AI-Agents-Security-Research/README.md

 🔐 The New Security Challenge

-When an AI system gains access to external information and tools, security risks can extend beyond incorrect answers.
+The ability to act creates a new attack surface.

-An attacker may attempt to influence an AI agent through malicious instructions placed inside information the agent processes.
+One important example is prompt injection.

-Examples include:
+An attacker may place malicious instructions inside content that an AI agent reads, such as:

-- 🌐 Webpages
+🌐 Web pages
-- 📧 Emails
+📧 Emails
-- 📄 Documents
+📄 Documents
-- 📁 External files
+📝 Retrieved content
-- 🔗 Tool outputs
+🗂️ External data

-- 📝 Other external content
+The malicious instructions may attempt to manipulate the agent into performing an unintended action.

 ---